joshytheprogrammer/ochexagon_admin/README.md

 ## Website Information

-The ochexagon website was designed and built by         , and we are thankful for their contributions to our online presence.
+The Admin Panel for the O.C hexagon website was designed and built by [codayomide](https://github.com/codayomide), and we are thankful for their contributions to our online presence.

 ## Project Setup